rock-core/autoproj/README.txt

 What is Rubotics
 ----------------
+Rubotics is both a tool and a project.
+The project aims at promoting the use of Ruby for robotics system, in both the toolchain (development of robotics-related software) but also on the robots themselves (sensor processing, control, you name it).

+To allow an easy installation and testing of the software that Rubotics describes, a _tool_ has been developped, that allows an easy integration of the local operating system (Debian, Ubuntu, Fedora, maybe MacOSX at some point) with the tools that come in source code form.
+What you are reading now is the user's guide for the tool.

-The goal of this project is to ease the pain of installing robotics-related software.
-Unlike [the ROS project](http://ros.org), it is not bound to one build system, one VCS and one integration framework.
+The goal of this tool is to ease the pain of installing robotics-related software.
+Unlike [the ROS build system](http://ros.org), it is not bound to one build system, one VCS and one integration framework.
 The philosophy behind rubotics
 is:
  * supports both CMake and autotools, and can be adapted to other tools